-Check your progre ess - I
+Check your progress - I

-NOTE :- a) Write your answers in the space given below.
+NOTE :- a) W a) Write your answers in the space given below.

-b) ( Compare your answer with the hw lesson.
+b) C Compare your answer with thw lesson.

-A) Tick the right choice :-
+A) Tick ck the right choice :-

-a) A is so one believes to be good: mething good, or something
+a) Ais something good, or something one believes to be good:

 i) value ii) Facts

-b) Science separates facts fr om values; it is 'value-free' :
+b) Science separates facts from values; it is 'value-free' :

 i) Positivist assumption ii) A realist views of science.

-B) Ans wer the following questions
+B) Ansv wer the following questions Define facts and values.

-a) Define facts and values.
+a)

-b) Write basic issues in fact s and values
+b) Write basic issues in facts and values